The Bambino cat is a relatively new breed, with the first registered kittens coming on to the scene in 2005.

 Due to them being quite a new breed and an experimental one at that, the life span of a Bambino cat is yet to be determined.
 From what is known so far, it is said that a Bambino can live up to 15 years.

 You can get a hold of a Bambino cat through a reputable breeder.
 They may come quite costly though if bought through breeders.
 Thie video below has some tips that you can check out to help you if you are looking for a breeder to trust.

 You can also try looking at adoption websites near your home to see if there is one in need of a new home.

 Although they look exotic and somewhat intimidating, the Bambino cat is actually a wonderful breed to have as a pet.

-Just remember, grooming and proper diet is of utmost importance with this breed.
+Do remember though that despite their “hairless” appearance and small size, grooming and proper diet are still of utmost importance with this breed.

-Do you have a Bambino cat?
-Share your experiences below!
+Do you have a bambino cat?
+Let us know your experience with them below!

 Ben is an animal lover, blogger, and all around geek.
 He divides his love equally between his family, his animals, and his video games.
 In his spare time he is attempting to get a blog off the ground.
 Boy, are they heavy!